Welcome to Empowered Recovery Center

 How Long Does Ecstasy Stay In Your System?

-When we talk about the body’s ability to metabolize drugs, we use the term ‘half life’.
+When discussing the body’s ability to metabolize drugs, we use the term ‘half-life.’
 This refers to the amount of time taken for the initial concentration of the drug to reduce by half.
 After one half-life, 50% of the dose taken remains in the body.
 Research has found that it can take approximately forty hours, or five half-lives, for 95% of ecstasy to go from the body.

 • Three days in blood tests